 Get some tips on how to milk a goat.
 Especially, if you're milking a dwarf dairy goat by hand!
 You'll learn the important steps on correctly milking your goat.

-Milking by hand does require learning a certain technique to get the most milk from your dairy goat without hurting her milking parts.
+How to milk a goat by hand does require learning a certain technique to get the most milk from your dairy goat without hurting her milking parts or yourself.